10 CommBank statistics that prove our addiction to online banking

-Commonwealth Bank announced its full year results yesterday, posting a tidy $9,227 million in profit.
-But what jumped out at me from the announcement was the wealth of information confirming that the future of banking is digital, not in branches.
+Commonwealth Bank announced its full-year results yesterday, posting a tidy $9,227 million in profit.
+However, what jumped out at me from the announcement was the wealth of information confirming that the future of banking is digital, not in branches.
 Here are 10 of them.

 - In the last six months, there were 840 million logins to online banking.
 That figure has grown by 41% over the last two years.

 - 75% of those logins were from mobile devices.
 So while the desktop remains important, the future is all on your phone (which helps explain why CommBank is amongst the banks fighting with Apple over Apple Pay).

 - More proof on that point: there are 24 million log-ons for the CommBank mobile app each week, with a weekly total dollar value of $4.6 billion.

 - Online banking transactions over the last financial year totalled 606 million, much higher than in-branch transactions (59 million) or ATM transactions (261 million).
 As we've noted before, ATM usage is in decline across all banks.